Foster Care Licensing in the Tampa Bay Region

 Fostering can be challenging.
 About one-half of the families that become licensed to provide foster care stop after their first placement.
 For a few, that was all they wanted to do.
 But for many others, the task of facing the issues of children who sometimes have been badly abused, neglected or exploited, possibly going first to a hospital for essential treatment before being eligible to foster care, and then entering a world they didn’t chose or want is too hard.

 Many who quit say they felt there was little support.
 They felt that the “system” was too difficult to figure out.
+They felt the system wasn’t responsive and actually opposed them.
+That is part of why The Idlewild Foundation has stepped in to try to eliminate some of the lack of support.

 Click here to learn more about what The Idlewild Foundation and Idlewild Baptist Church offer to help.